nathanstom/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used on line 81 and 82 because the function was called.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+What stays the same is the function that is called upon.
+What might change is the randomized number.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newRoll` is personalDice.

 ### Task 3 - Stretch Goals